Eaves gets shootout winner, Ducks rally past Predators 4-3

 Forsberg's 27th goal of his dynamite season in the second period also was his third short-handed goal and the Predators' NHL-leading ninth short-handed tally.

-Shortly after Forsberg's latest bit of brilliance put the Predators up 3-1, Ritchie pounced on a loose puck in the crease for his first goal since Jan.
+But Ritchie pounced on a loose puck in the crease for his first goal since Jan.
 19, ending a 17-game drought.
 Rakell then banked a shot off Vernon Fiddler to tie it for the Ducks with his 27th goal of a breakout season.

+''They just played harder,'' Ellis said of the Ducks. ''They worked harder, battled harder.
+We didn't deserve very much out of that game.
+We're lucky we got a point there.''

-Rakell and Forsberg lead all Swedish NHL players with 27 goals apiece.
+NOTES: Rakell and Forsberg lead all Swedish NHL players with 27 goals apiece. ...

-NOTES: Rookie F Ondrej Kase was a healthy scratch for the Ducks after playing in the previous eight games.
-Jared Boll took his spot in the lineup. ...
-Nashville D Kevin Fiala was scratched.
-He is scoreless in his past seven games for the Predators after spending the previous month in the minors. ...
 Ducks G John Gibson missed his fifth straight game with a muscle strain. ...
 Anaheim's power play was 1 for 35 over the previous 13 games.

 UP NEXT